kekayan/notes/_posts/2020-05-19-djang-getting-started.md

         │   asgi.py
 ```

-first thing i am going to do is restructure the dir by taking out inner `config` and `manage.py` to root.
+first thing i am going to do is restructure the dir by taking out inner `config` and `manage.py` to the root dir.

 ```